A candidate coherent radio flash following a neutron star merger: Modelling the emission

-where $\epsilon$ is the fraction of the energy that is expected to be converted into coherent radio emission (assumed to be $\epsilon = 10^{-6}$), $E_{B}$ is the amount of energy available in the magnetic field of the magnetar (given by $E_{B} = 1.7 \times 10^{47} B^{2}_{15} R^{3}_{6}$ erg), $\tau$ is the intrinsic width of the emission in seconds (taken to be 5 seconds as the maximum duration of this event determined via the DM analysis)\cite{falcke2014}, $\alpha$ is the spectral index of the radio emission (assumed to be -2), $\nu_{p}$ is the plasma frequency given by $\nu_{p} = 3.8\times10^{6} \frac{L_{\gamma}^{0.5}}{0.01\gamma R_{6}}$ ($L_{\gamma}$ is the luminosity of the gamma-ray burst and $\gamma$ is the Lorentz factor of the jet) and $t_{int}$ is the integration time of the image in seconds (also taken to be 5 seconds).
-The fluence of GRB 201006A is $(3.33 \pm 0.38)\times 10^{-7}$ erg cm$^{-2}$ (10--1000 keV) as determined by {\it Fermi}, corresponding to a flux of $f = \frac{fluence}{t_{90}} = \frac{3.33\times 10^{-7}}{1.7} = 1.96\times 10^{-7}$ erg cm$^{-2}$ s$^{-1}$\cite{hamburg2020}.
+where $\epsilon$ is the fraction of the energy that is expected to be converted into coherent radio emission (assumed to be $\epsilon = 10^{-6}$), $E_{B}$ is the amount of energy available in the magnetic field of the magnetar (given by $E_{B} = 1.7 \times 10^{47} B^{2}_{15} R^{3}_{6}$ erg), $\tau$ is the intrinsic width of the emission in seconds (taken to be 5 seconds as the maximum duration of this event determined via the DM analysis) \citep{falcke2014}, $\alpha$ is the spectral index of the radio emission (assumed to be -2), $\nu_{p}$ is the plasma frequency given by $\nu_{p} = 3.8\times10^{6} \frac{L_{\gamma}^{0.5}}{0.01\gamma R_{6}}$ ($L_{\gamma}$ is the luminosity of the gamma-ray burst and $\gamma$ is the Lorentz factor of the jet) and $t_{int}$ is the integration time of the image in seconds (also taken to be 5 seconds).
+The fluence of GRB 201006A is $(3.33 \pm 0.38)\times 10^{-7}$ erg cm$^{-2}$ (10--1000 keV) as determined by {\it Fermi}, corresponding to a flux of $f = \frac{fluence}{t_{90}} = \frac{3.33\times 10^{-7}}{1.7} = 1.96\times 10^{-7}$ erg cm$^{-2}$ s$^{-1}$ \citep{hamburg2020}.
 The 1-10000 keV luminosity of GRB 201006A is $5.1\times 10^{50}$ erg s$^{-1}$ at a redshift of 0.58.
 The luminosity is then extrapolated to scale the flux density prediction to different redshifts.
-For $\gamma$, we take a representative Lorentz factor of relativistic jets in short GRBs as $\gamma =1000$\cite{ackermann2010}.
+For $\gamma$, we take a representative Lorentz factor of relativistic jets in short GRBs as $\gamma =1000$ \citep{ackermann2010}.

 For a redshift of 0.58, the predicted fluence of radio emission from the modelled magnetar collapsing to a black hole is $208^{+1380}_{-70} $ Jy ms. Given an observed flux density of $49\pm27$ mJy in a 5 second image, the observed fluence is $245\pm135$ Jy ms. A number of assumptions are made in this model, particularly for the efficiency $\epsilon$ and the intrinsic duration of the radio flare, and the quoted uncertainties are for 1$\sigma$.
 The prediction as a function of redshift is plotted in Figure \ref{fig:magnetar_radio}.
-We conclude that the observed coherent radio burst is consistent with the collapsing magnetar model\cite{zhang2014}.
+We compare the predictions to the observed fluence of the candidate radio flash following GRB 201006A and conclude that the radio emission would be consistent with the millisecond magnetar collapsing to form a black hole 48 minutes (in the rest frame) following its formation.